 This recipe calls for a full fat yogurt with added heavy cream, honey to sweeten and cornstarch to thicken the mixture.
 The result is a popsicle that is thick, creamy and literally melts in your mouth!

-how long does it take yogurt popsicles to freeze?
+how long does it take Berry yogurt popsicles to freeze?

-It takes at least 4 hours to freeze yogurt popsicles.
+It takes between 4 and 8 hours to freeze yogurt popsicles.
 I usually freeze these popsicles for 8 hours to make sure they are completely frozen before trying to un-mold them.

-Depending on the type of popsicle molds you use, popsicles can last up to 2 weeks in the fridge.
+Depending on the type of popsicle molds you use, popsicles can last up to 2 months in the freezer.
 They can last longer if your molds are sealed very tightly around each popsicle stick.
 If not, they will start to develop a freezer burnt flavor.

 what popsicle molds are the best?

-These are my favorite popsicle molds, and I like them because it only has two pieces that need washing after using it.
+1. This is my favorite popsicle mold, because it only has two pieces that need washing after using it.
 I also just like the shape of the popsicles it makes.

 how to get popsicles out of the molds the easy way?